 The Personal Development and Discipleship module focuses on the student’s spiritual development and beyond this, each module will challenge the student’s spiritual understanding in different ways.

-Moreover the wider BBC experience, being part of a multicultural, interdenominational evangelical community, leads to further growing in relationship both with others and with God.
+Moreover the wider Belfast Bible College experience, being part of a multicultural, interdenominational evangelical community, leads to further growing in relationship both with others and with God.
 As with all development it isn’t always easy, but it does lead to a deeper relationship.

 Graduates from this course can enter into a broad range of careers; full time Christian ministry in the UK or overseas, leading or working in churches, Youth Work.
 The skills learnt are also highly desirable by many workplace employers.